AjaySoni-Dev/VXN-RAMNet/README.md

 Planned improvements:

+- move reusable notebook logic into `src/` modules
+- add a command-line demo script
-- improve branch classification robustness
+- improve uncertainty handling
-- test on more real-world route videos
-- add better unknown-route learning
+- improve unknown-route graph insertion
-- add wrong-branch detection using destination selection
+- add more evaluation videos
-- integrate object detection as a safety layer
+- add object detection as a separate safety layer
+- build a simple risk engine
+- add destination-aware wrong-branch logic
-- optimize the encoder using TensorFlow Lite
+- convert the visual encoder to TensorFlow Lite
 - explore Android implementation using CameraX and TFLite

-- evaluate performance across lighting, blur, and route variation
+See `research_notes/future_work.md` for more details.

 ---

-## Important Note
+## Important Safety Note

 This project is a research prototype.

-It is not a certified navigation system, safety device, or medical assistive product.
+It is not a certified navigation system, safety device, medical device, or mobility aid.

-The current goal is to test whether visual route memory and graph-based route reasoning can support personalized assistive navigation.
+The current goal is to test whether visual route memory and graph-based route reasoning can support personalized assistive navigation research.

+Do not use this project as the only source of navigation or safety guidance.

 ---

 ## Author

 **Ajay Soni**

 BCA (Hons.)
-Data Science Student at Chandigarh University, Unnao
+Data Science Student

 Research interests: